Go URL Shortener

 About This Project

 go-url-shortener is a simple URL shortening service implemented in Go.
-It provides both a minimal web-based user interface and a RESTful API to generate short aliases for long URLs, then redirect users back to the original addresses when those aliases are accessed.
+It has a small web UI and a REST API.
+You give it a long URL, it gives you a short one, and visiting the short one sends you to the original.
 The service runs on port 8080 by default and persists URL mappings in a local JSON file (urls.json).

 Disclaimer: This project was built purely for learning and should not be used anywhere.